Kaneez Surka

-Kaneez Surka is a South African improv artist, actress, comedian and a YouTuber of an Indian descent, who works mainly in India.
+Kaneez Surka is a South African improv artist, actress, comedian and a YouTuber, based in India.
 She started her career with the show The Week That Wasn't.
 She has performed on various stand up platforms.
 She was a judge on the first two seasons of the Amazon Prime Video stand-up comedy reality show Comicstaan.
 She also hosts an online comedy game show, The General Fun Game Show on YouTube.

 Personal life

 Kaneez Surka was born and raised in the Mthatha, South Africa.
 She studied in DSG, Graham School and attended Rhodes University, where she obtained a Bachelor of Arts in law and psychology.

-Ethnically a Gujarati, Kaneez Surka was born into a Muslim family originally from Kapadvanj.
+Ethnically a Gujarati, Kaneez Surka was born into a Muslim family originally from Kapadvanj, which allowed her to have a deep understanding of different cultures and religions.

 Career

 Surka was part of the Mumbai improv scene since 2009.
 Her initial work in Mumbai was with Divya Palat's Imps troupe.
 Surka was co-director of a Mumbai-based story-telling club "Tall Tales" in 2013.